-The below projects have received LOFT funding and support across four rounds.
+The below projects have received LOFT funding and support across five rounds.

 Those who fall in love like anchors dropped upon the ocean floor – Renee Newman & Jo Morris